giv2giv/giv2giv-rails/README.md

         rails c

-**You must trigger the start of Neo4j in server and console for them to join the 'cluster'**
+**You must trigger the start of Neo4j in server and console for them to cluster**

+        # in console
+        Donor.first
+        # with server running
+        curl -X POST -H "Content-Type: application/json" -d '{"email":"kmiller@ltc.com","password":"welcome"}' http://localhost:3000/api/sessions/create.json

+### Importing Initial Charities

+1. Stop the server if it's running

+2. Start console and trigger neo4j start

+        rails c
+        Donor.first

+3. In another terminal tab, download and import a single file

+        bundle exec rake charity:import_xls xls_name=eo_xx.xls
+        # Some output as charities are created

+4. Confirm charities are available in console

+        Charity.all.size # should be around 41

+### Import ALL Charities

+1. Stop the server if it's running

+2. Start console and trigger neo4j start

+        rails c
+        Donor.first

+3. In another terminal tab, download and import a single file

+        bundle exec rake charity:import_all
+        # takes > 40 minutes
+        # Some output as charities are created

+4. Confirm charities are available in console

+        Charity.all.size # should be > 80,000

 ## Contributing